Using your inhaler

 It may be time to check you are using your inhaler correctly if:

-• Taking your inhaled medicine doesn’t seem to improve your breathing
+• Your inhaler doesn’t seem to help your symptoms.

-• A mist of medicine particles comes out of the top of the inhaler when you use it
+• A mist of medicine comes out of the top of the inhaler when you use it.

-• You haven’t had your delivery device technique checked in the last 12 months, face to face by a health professional.
+• You haven’t had your inhaler technique checked in the last 12 months, face to face by a health professional.
+Even if you’ve had the same inhaler for a long time, it’s easy to make small mistakes when using it.

-• When you start using a new type of inhaler.
+• Your doctor has prescribed a new type of inhaler.

 Using your inhaler correctly